The Father-in-Law from Heaven

 One thing that springs to mind is that fathers care deeply about their children.
 Before they feel comfortable about “giving away” their son or daughter on their wedding day, they want to be reassured that the person who will hold their child’s heart for life is a good person.
 Someone able to bring out the best in them, and to help them grow in holiness.

-All fathers want to see their child happily and fruitfully married to someone worthy of them, someone who is as committed to their child’s welfare than they are themselves.
+All fathers want to see their child happily and fruitfully married to someone worthy of them, someone who is as committed to their child’s welfare as they are themselves.

 And with this permission, comes the implicit expectation that his trust will not be betrayed.